mbrenes26/Terraform-L200/tfConfigAndTest.md

-# Terraform Config & Test
+# Terraform Config & Test Deployment
 Open a new folder where we'll store our files, and I'm going to create a new folder.
 And we'll just call that Terraform Azure, just like so.
 Go ahead and open that, select folder, and all set.
 And once again, I'll just make sure that Terraform Provider Init.